 Starch Slurry (to thicken the soup)

 - 3 tablespoons corn starch (or potato starch)

-- 4 tablespoons water
+- 4 tablespoons cold water

-- (optional) a few drops of sesame oil
+- optional a few drops of sesame oil

-- (optional) green onions (chopped)
+- optional green onions (chopped)

-- Slice the ginger and set aside.
+- Slice 2 slices ginger and set aside.

 - Set the stove the medium heat.